mangesh-kurambhatti/number-extractor/README.md

 This repository represents the web app to extract numbers from a given string with their position.

+### Code flow

+1. **Controller-:**
+   1. Here we have implemented 2 methods with different implementation logic which return the list of parsed text in specified format
+      + `receiveIncomingMsg1()` - internally uses the Regular expression to parse the text
+        * for this method to invoke use `"/data/incomingMsg1"` REST endpoint.

+      + `receiveIncomingMsg2()` - internally uses the traversing logic to parse the text
+        + for this method to invoke use `"/data/incomingMsg2"` REST endpoint.

+2. **Service-:**
+   1. Here also we implemented 2 methods named as below
+      1. `parseTextWithRegx()` - parse the data with regx
+      2. `parseTextWithoutRegx()` - parse the data by iterating over the list

 ### Sample Input

 ```